-There are millions of people in the UK who have bad credit ratings and many of them will never have defaulted on a loan, had a county court judgement registered against them or been made bankrupt.
+There are millions of people who have bad credit ratings and many of them will never have defaulted on a loan, had a county court judgment registered against them, or been made bankrupt.

 If you’ve been refused a loan or other form of credit, you will know how upsetting this can be.
 Despite the obvious tightening of lending criteria by the major banks that has locked hundreds of thousands of people out of the mainstream credit markets, many still think there is a social stigma associated with bad credit.